MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/known-issues.md

 - Metadata used for building conditions and drop-downs shown on the designer isn't localized for non-English organizations. <!-- 992449 -->
 - When trying to estimate the size of a segment where the query doesn't end in a contact, the system displays a server communication error.
 To correct this error, make sure your segment definition ends with a clause that links to the contact entity as described in [Design dynamic demographic or firmographic segments](segments-profile.md). <!-- 1226384 -->
 - Static segments are limited to a maximum of 1,000 members.
-- Segments that are created, activated, and exported from Customer Insights, then published in Marketing will not display the segment members in Marketing.
-This is an API issue related to Customer Insights.
-To avoid the API conflict, you can:
+- Segments that are created, activated, and exported from Customer Insights, then published in Marketing will not always display the segment members in Marketing. <!-- 1874598 -->
-    1. Create the segment with a POST api/data/v9.0/msdyncrm_segment and set the members on the same step, not on subsequent operations.
-If the segment already exists, you don't need to first set the members to empty and then actually set them, you can just set the members in one step because it's overriding them.
-This will solve the issue.
-    1. Introduce a delay between subsequent updates to a api/data/v9.0/msdyncrm_segment.
-These segments currently fail and the segment is moved to an Error state.
-    1. Check if the segment went to an Error state and try to set the members again. <!-- 1874598 -->

 ## Email marketing